-If you're upgrading from BioStar 2.5 to 2.6.x a license check is made in the upgrade process to ensure that you have the right license.
+If you are upgrading from BioStar 2.5 to 2.6.x, a license check is made in the upgrade process to ensure that you have the right license.

 If you already have BioStar AC license applied, you should be able to upgrade with the new AC Advanced license applied by default as shown in the following article: License Changes Upgrading from BioStar 2.5 to BioStar 2.6

 You can check if your used features are exceeding your current license by checking your BioStar2 dashboard.

 If BioStar 2 AC license has been applied and your used features doesn't exceed the Advanced license specification, you should not be seeing the License Check screen below: